 The costs of providing the various programs and other activities have been summarized on a functional basis in the Statement of Activities.
 The statement of functional expenses presents the natural classification detail of expenses by function.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
 The financial statements report certain categories of expenses that are attributed to more than one program or supporting function.
-Therefore, expenses require allocation on a reasonable basis that is consistently applied.
-Personnel costs and occupancy expenses are allocated based on time and effort.
-The financial statements also report categories of expenses that are attributed to program service activities or supporting services activities.
-These expenses are generally directly attributable to a functional category with no significant allocations between program service activities and supporting service activities occurring.
+Therefore, expenses require allocated based on time and effort.
+The financial statements also report categories of expenses are allocated to program service activities or supporting services activities.
+These expenses are generally directly attributed to a functional category with no significant allocations between program service activities and supporting service activities occurring.